Med-QUEST Division (MQD): Health Insurance & Long-Term Care for Low-Income Adults and Families

 - Medicaid Coverage of School-based Healthcare Services

-- Adult Dental Benefits
+- Adult Dental Benefits (Will NOT be implemented)

 - Affordable Care Act’s Health Home Provision and Hawaii’s Patient Centered medical Home Initiative

 - COFA Plan following November 2014 SCOTUS Action

 - QUEST Integration

 - Provisions for Kupuna Care Services

 Grievance Hotline 692-8094.
 Leave a message along with your name and contact phone number.
 A staff person from our Med-QUEST Division will call you back within 24 hours or the next business day.